spicydonuts/purescript-react-basic/README.md

 import Prelude

-import React.Basic as React
-import React.Basic.DOM as R
-import React.Basic.Events as Events
+import React.Basic.Hooks as React import React.Basic.Hooks.DOM as R import React.Basic.Hooks.Events as Events

 -- The props for the component type Props =